ABOUT APPISx

 2024

-APPISx Taiwan gathered 40 leaders from 13 patient advocacy groups of various disease areas, HTA body representatives, and pharmaceutical economics experts.
+In 2024, APPISx Taiwan brought together 40 leaders from 13 patient advocacy groups of various disease areas, HTA body representatives and pharmaceutical economics experts.

 2023